Skip to content

 MLOps brings engineering rigor to machine learning.
 Most ML projects fail not because of bad models, but because teams can’t operationalize them.
 Data scientists build prototypes; MLOps turns them into production systems.

-This track covers the complete ML lifecycle—from experiment tracking and feature stores to model serving, monitoring, and automated pipelines—giving you the skills to deploy and maintain ML systems at scale.
+This track covers the complete ML lifecycle—from experiment tracking and feature stores to data versioning, model serving, monitoring, and automated pipelines—giving you the skills to deploy and maintain ML systems at scale.

 Before starting this track: